Connect to data sources on premises from logic apps with on-premises data gateway

 The API Connections pane shows all API connections associated with your logic app, including gateway connections.

-Or, on the main Azure left menu, go to All resources for all API connections, including gateway connections, that are associated with your Azure subscription.
+Or, on the main Azure menu, go to All resources for all API connections, including gateway connections, that are associated with your Azure subscription.